-- The East Asia Retirement Survey is now in its second wave.
-The first wave was conducted in 2011 in China, Hong Kong SAR, Malaysia, Singapore, South Korea, and Taiwan.
-The second wave was conducted in 2014 in the six first-wave countries plus Indonesia, the Philippines, Thailand, and Vietnam. - The survey is nationally representative, except that the samples for China, Indonesia, the Philippines, Thailand, and Vietnam were limited to urban areas. - The survey universe consists of "main earners" aged 20 and over, including both current main earners and retired main earners. - Respondents were asked about their general attitudes toward retirement, as well as about their own retirement experience and expectations. - Current retirees were asked about their current retirement experience, while current workers were asked about their retirement expectations.
+- The first wave of the East Asia Retirement Survey was conducted in 2011 in China, Hong Kong SAR, Malaysia, Singapore, South Korea, and Taiwan.
+The second wave was conducted in 2014 in the six firstwave countries plus Indonesia, the Philippines, Thailand, and Vietnam. - The survey is nationally representative, except that the samples for China, Indonesia, the Philippines, Thailand, and Vietnam are limited to urban areas. - The survey universe consists of "main earners" aged 20 and over, including both current main earners and retired main earners. - Respondents were asked about their general attitudes toward retirement, as well as about their own retirement experience and expectations. - Current retirees were asked about their current retirement experience, while current workers were asked about their retirement expectations.